petermr/pygetpapers/joss/paper.md

   <h2 align="center">Fig.1 Example query of `pygetpapers`</h2>
                     </div>
-The number and type of scientific repositories (especially preprints) is expanding , and users do not want to use a different tool for each new one. `pygetpapers` is built on a modular system and repository-specific code can be swapped in as needed.
-Often they use different query systems and `pygetpapers` makes a start on simplifying this.
+The number of repositories is rapidly expanding, driven by the rise in preprint use (both per-subjects and percountry), Institutional repositories and aggregation sites such as EuropePMC, HAL, SciELO, etc. Each of these uses their own dialect of query syntax and API access.
+A major aspect of `pygetpapers` is to make it easy to add new repositories, often by people who have little coding experience. `pygetpapers` is built on a modular system and repository-specific code can be swapped in as needed.
 By configuring repositories in a configuration file, users can easily configure support for new repositories.

 <div class="figure">